 RG-WM-5: WP1 to request TSAG Plenary to issue a liaison statement to all SGs on the determined draft ITU-T A.1 (ex A.1-rev) as found in TD335.

-RG-WM-6: WP1 to request TSAG Plenary to issue a liaison statement to all SGs and SPCG on the agreed draft ITU-T A Supplement 4 “title” (ex A.Suppl4-rev) as found in TD336.
+RG-WM-6: WP1 to request TSAG Plenary to issue a liaison statement to all SGs and ISCG on the agreed draft ITU-T A Supplement 4 “title” (ex A.Suppl4-rev) as found in TD336.

 At the same time the Rapporteur will draft a liaison statement to follow up on C48 and agreements on clause 12 of this report.
 It will be also reviewed by WP1.